moritzstadler/acvi-med/SERVERSETUP.md

-# Setting up the application on a linux server
+# Setting up the application on a Linux server

 This is an introduction to setting up the system on a server for providing it to your university or hospital.
 These instructions assume your running a linux server for your instituation on the domain `yourdomain.edu`.

-`/etc/apache2/sites-available/000-default.conf`
+Your `/etc/apache2/sites-available/000-default.conf` file should look like this

 ```
 <VirtualHost *:80>